JasperD-UGent/ShAnEL-2/README.md

 ## Dataset

 The ShAnEL-2 dataset can be found in the `dataset` directory, together with the file containing the participant metadata.
-For more details on the dataset, please refer to the corresponding paper presented at the LREC2026 conference (Degraeuwe & Moerman, in press).
+For more details on the dataset, please refer to the corresponding paper presented at the LREC2026 conference (Degraeuwe & Moerman, 2026).
 Please note that the dataset can be used for research purposes only.

 ## Dataset sources